TajaKuzman/Applying-GENRE-on-MaCoCu-bilingual/README.md

 Post-processing:
 - discarded labels where the category is "Other" (345 labels, 1.4%) and "Forum" (48 labels, 0.2%)
 - discarded labels where prediction confidence was below 0.9 (2230 labels, 9%).

+Final no. of texts with predicted labels: 21,376.

 **Final results**